Homemade is best.

 yes, sure you can play with that but Mexican hot sauces are more about the chiles themselves and don’t usually have too many spices.
 Cumin and coriander seeds are common though.
 Again, you know I don’t care much for traditions.
 If you feel you need to add curry powder in there, up to you.

 to your liking.
-Remember my whole spiel about 3%… but up to you.
+Remember my whole spiel about 1% to 3% salinity?… up to you though.

 I like adding sugar to balance the acidity and the sweetness goes really well with poultry and pork.
 Again, this is up to you.